 Healthy and Safe Treat Routine

-If you give your Lab treats throughout the day, you will need to decrease how much food you give them at mealtime.
+If you give your Lab treats during the day, you will need to adjust their food at mealtime based on how much they’ve already eaten in snacks.
 Even seemingly little treats still contain calories.
 And these calories can add up, contributing to obesity in Labradors.

-Your treat bag should say how many calories are in each treat.
-You can use this as a guide to know how much you should decrease your dog’s mealtime food portion based off of how many treats you gave them that particular day.
+Your treat bag should tell you how many calories per serving in your treats.
+Use that as your guide to help you figure out how much you should decrease your dog’s meal later that day.

 Additionally, try to get low calorie treats and avoid the ones high in sodium.
 Treats that are effective at keeping your dog’s teeth clean are good options.
 Check out our article on the Best Treats for Labrador Retrievers to learn more.